AroosaIjaz/AroosaIjaz.github.io/_talks/ccuwip2020.md

 location: "Toronto, Canada"
 ---

 This was a wonderful opportunity for me to inspire brilliant young women about quantum computing!
 Had a great experience talking to everyone about physics, our motivations, and challenges!
+For deatils see, [ccuwip website](https://ccuwip.cap.ca/).